cbcrg/tcoffee/docs/tcoffee_quickstart.rst

 Expresso
 ========
-If you have installed the EBI wublast.pl client, Expresso will BLAST your sequences against PDB, identify the best targets and use these to align your proteins.
+If you have installed the EBI wublast.pl client, Expresso will BLAST your sequences against the PDB database, identify the best targets and use these to align your proteins.

 ::